CouchCMS/Documentation/src/contents/tags-reference/editable/textarea.md

 # type = 'textarea'

 Editable region of _textarea_ type is used to allow users to input multiple lines of text.
-It is suitable for inputting multiple lines of unformatted text (i.e. not requiring HTML tags) although the user can format the text by manually adding HTML tags to the input.<br/>
+It is suitable for inputting multiple lines of unformatted text (i.e. not requiring HTML tags) although the user can format the text by manually adding HTML tags to the input.
 For this type, Couch creates a multi-line textbox for data input.

 An editable region of _textarea_ type can be defined this way -